What is myocarditis?

 - Autoimmune: Caused by autoimmune diseases, such as lupus

 - Fulminant: Inflammatory process in the heart muscle that leads to acute severe heart failure

 - Idiopathic: Inflammatory process in the heart muscle with no known cause

-- Acute: Symptoms appear rapidly and usually decrease after week or two
+- Acute: Symptoms appear rapidly and usually decrease after a week or two

 - Chronic: Slow appearance of symptoms that last greater than two weeks